The Metaverse will Now Include Fast Food’s Favorite Redhead

 This calendar week each year, I’m always skeptical of stories that seem to not jibe with reality.
 Around April Fools’ you see even the most stodgy firms trying to shock and have some fun.
 I still remember last year when Volkswagen created a stir by saying it was rebranding to VOLTswagen?
 So when Wendy’s, which loves to have fun on Twitter, announced it was creating Wendysverse, I needed to triple check if their metaverse announcement was a reality or a stunt.

-In March of 2021 VW got in trouble with the SEC with a prank that significantly moved their stock price
+In March of 2021 VW got in trouble with the SEC with a prank that significantly moved

 The reality is the fast-food restaurant is available in virtual reality.
 Wendy’s will exist on Meta’s Horizon Worlds (Facebook) platform incarnated as “Wendyverse.”
 This is a marketing and gaming combination that will help their brand stay in front of consumers in the virtual world.

 As of April 2, those with a Quest 2 headset will be able to enter the metaverse activation, which is divided into two areas: Towne Square Central, home to a virtual Wendy’s restaurant, and Partnership Plaza, where players can shoot Baconators on a branded basketball court called the Buck BiscuitDome (which is a limited-edition menu item that is currently available).
 The experiences were developed through a collaboration between Wendy’s and community creators.